-Victims of sexual violence are encouraged to seek medical attention and an evidence collection exam at the Refuge House SAFE Center or Tallahassee Memorial HealthCare emergency room as soon as possible.
+Survivors of sexual violence are encouraged to seek medical attention and an evidence collection exam at the Refuge House SAFE Center or Tallahassee Memorial HealthCare emergency room as soon as possible.
 A Victim Advocate can accompany you to the facility.

-Because physical evidence is extremely important in the prosecution of sexual violence and in obtaining a protective order, it is strongly recommended that victims do not eat, drink, use the restroom, change their clothing, or clean their body prior to evidence collection.
-However, a victim can still choose to have an exam if these activities have occurred.
+Because physical evidence is extremely important in the prosecution of sexual violence, it is strongly recommended that survivors do not eat, drink, use the restroom, change their clothing, or clean their body prior to evidence collection.
+However, a survivor can still choose to have an exam if these activities have occurred.

 Victims can seek an evidence collection exam anonymously and do not have to report having the exam to law enforcement or to University administrators.
 The exam and any associated medical treatment are free.
-FSU's Victim Advocates are available 24/7 to accompany victims to the hospital or other medical services.
+FSU's Victim Advocates are available 24/7 to accompany survivors to the hospital or other medical services.